gohugoio/hugo/docs/content/extras/shortcodes.md

     <span style="color: #f92672">&lt;/section&gt;</span>

 ### figure

 `figure` is simply an extension of the image capabilities present with Markdown.
 `figure` provides the ability to add captions, CSS classes, alt text, links etc.

 #### Usage

-`figure` can use the following parameters:
+`figure` can use the following named parameters:

  * src
  * link